At this point, you're already falling behind if you're not shooting aerial photography for each of your listings with a

 This goes along with taking the class, but it's still important to know your exact regulations when it comes to using a drone.
 You can find the regulations right here on the FAA's website.

-Some of them are, you are only allowed to fly during the day and it must always be in your visible range.
-There are a few restricted zones that allow no flying at all time and there are height and speed limits as well.
+There are some drones that you are only allowed to fly during the day and it must always be in your visible range.
+There are a few restricted zones that allow no flying at all times and there are height and speed limits as well.
+Keep all this in mind when operating your drone.

 Get the Outside and Inside of the Home Ready

 An obvious step, but an important one regardless.
 Make sure the home is fully staged and looking as appealing as possible.
 There are a few things you can do to the outside of the house that will differ from regular staging.

 First, turn off all of the interior lights.
 Then water the driveway and the sidewalk so it stands out better.
 Make sure that all cars or vehicles are removed from your driveway and your car is nowhere near the house.

 It may seem tough to shoot the interior of the home, but it holds a lot of value.
 Giving an aerial view and tour of the home's features stands out compared to a handheld walkthrough at times.
 Stage the home with the same attention to detail that you usually would.

 Make sure all fans and air conditioning are turned off.

 Plan Your Shoot

 Research the area beforehand.
 You need to know what aerial shots or landmarks to include.
-For example, if you want to show how close a house it to the beach or some water.
-Or if it’s near a popular area downtown.
+For example, if you want to show how close a house is to the beach or some water.
+Or if it's near a popular area downtown.

 Ask your client if they want anything specific to be included, golf courses, parks or anything else.
 On the flip side, ask them if there's anything that they want left out.
 They probably don't want industrial structures or cell towers to be standing out.